jsstrn/jsstrn.me/content/blog/goodbye-1password.md

 ## Desktop app powered by Electron

 I've read online that many users are upset that the new desktop app will be powered by [Electron](https://www.electronjs.org/).

-There may be some concerns over security [vulnerabilities](https://www.cyberscoop.com/electron-remote-code-execution-xss-slack-skype/), but even Signal uses Electron and they seem to manage [fine](https://www.theregister.com/2018/05/14/electron_xss_vulnerability_cve_2018_1000136/) so I'm not terrible concerned about 1Password's move to Electron for their desktop app.
+There may be some concerns over security [vulnerabilities](https://www.cyberscoop.com/electron-remote-code-execution-xss-slack-skype/), but even Signal uses Electron and they seem to manage [fine](https://www.theregister.com/2018/05/14/electron_xss_vulnerability_cve_2018_1000136/) so I'm not terribly concerned about 1Password's move to Electron for their desktop app.

 ## Conclusion